Asbestos must only be disposed of using a licensed contractor.

 What should I do if I find asbestos in my home or business?

-If the asbestos material is in good condition then the best option may be to leave it - disturbance of such materials by non-specialists could cause increased risk.
+If it is in good condition then the best option may be to leave it.

 Soak wallpaper before removing it.
 Use a steam stripper if possible and gently peel away the paper

-Don't try to remove old floor tiles or linoleum.
+Don't try to remove old floor tiles or lino.
 Leave them in place and lay new floor coverings over them.

 If in doubt seek advice.